Skyscanner/skyscanner-python-sdk/README.rst

 * Tests might appear to be broken sometimes, this is due to the throttling in the API.
 In such cases, you will see the following error in the build log::

         requests.exceptions.HTTPError: 429 Client Error: Too many requests in the last minute.

+** Please allow up to 15 minutes for your API key to be activated.
+Until it is activated you will get a 403 exception.